tibs/fish-and-chips-and-kafka-talk/slides.rst

 Customers now queue at multiple TILLs, each TILL is a Producer.

-Use the *queue number* as the key to split the events up into partitions
+Use the *till number* as the key to split the events up into partitions

 Three tills
 -----------